-- A spouse - if you marry, you can put your spouse on your plan. - We must receive your completed enrollment information not more than 60 days after the date of your marriage. - Ask the contract holder when benefits for your spouse will begin.
-It will be: - No later than the first day of the first calendar month after the date we receive your completed enrollment information - A newborn child - your newborn child is covered on your dental plan for the first 60 days from the moment of birth. - To keep your newborn covered, we must receive your completed enrollment information within 60 days from the moment of birth. - You must still enroll the child within 60 days from the moment of birth even when coverage does not require payment of an additional premium contribution for the covered dependent. - If you miss this deadline, your newborn will not have dental benefits after the first 60 days. - An adopted child - A child that you, or that you and your spouse or domestic partner adopts is covered on your plan for the first 60 days after the adoption is complete. - To keep your adopted child covered, we must receive your completed enrollment information within 60 days after the adoption. - If you miss this deadline, your adopted child will not have dental benefits after the first 60 days. - A stepchild - You may put a child of your spouse or domestic partner on your plan. - You must complete your enrollment information and send it to us within 60 days after the date of your marriage or your Declaration of Domestic Partnership with your stepchild's parent. - Ask the contract holder when benefits for your stepchild will begin.
-It is either on the date of your marriage, or the date your Declaration of Domestic Partnership is filed or the first day of the month following the date we receive your completed enrollment information.
+- A spouse - if you marry, you can put your spouse on your plan. - We must receive your completed enrollment information not more than 60 days after the date of your marriage. - Ask the policyholder when benefits for your spouse will begin.
+It will be: - No later than the first day of the first calendar month after the date we receive your completed enrollment information - A newborn child - your newborn child is covered on your dental plan for the first 60 days from the moment of birth. - To keep your newborn covered, we must receive your completed enrollment information within 60 days from the moment of birth. - You must still enroll the child within 60 days from the moment of birth even when coverage does not require payment of an additional premium contribution for the covered dependent. - If you miss this deadline, your newborn will not have dental benefits after the first 60 days. - An adopted child - A child that you, or that you and your spouse adopts is covered on your plan for the first 60 days after the adoption is complete. - To keep your adopted child covered, we must receive your completed enrollment information within 60 days after the adoption. - If you miss this deadline, your adopted child will not have dental benefits after the first 60 days. - A stepchild - You may put a child of your spouse on your plan. - You must complete your enrollment information and send it to us within 60 days after the date of your marriage with your stepchild's parent. - Ask the policyholder when benefits for your stepchild will begin.
+It is either on the date of your marriage or the first day of the month following the date we receive your completed enrollment information.